This morning, I needed to schedule a meeting with a friend. What happened kind of surprised me.

 His response floored me… “Just don’t eat then.”
 Uh, OK.
 Talk about empathy!

 This fellow has diabetes.
 He is overweight (we are probably about the same weight now).
 He has health problems.
 If he wants to spend time at Krispy Kreme that is his choice.
 But, if he told me that he was fasting and Krispy Kreme would not be a good place for him, I would certainly be more accommodating toward his needs or desires.
 It surprised me at his crass response.

 Fact is, I choose not to go to places like doughnut shops.
-Those kind of places are just traps.
+Those kinds of places are just trapped.
 I know that I have the ability to control myself, and I will not eat a doughnut or anything else that Krispy Kreme has to offer, but why would a friend want to put another friend in that position?
 I know I would not.